Expert Legal Support for Victims of Serious Motorcycle Accidents in Des Moines, IA

 Contact Iowa Personal Injury Attorneys at Mueller, Schmidt, Mulholland & Cooling, PLLC

 The amount of money you can get in a motorcycle accident depends on the severity of your injuries and property damage, as well as the insurance coverage that each driver has.
-Under Iowa law, you may be able your motorcycle accident claim with either your own insurance or the other driver’s insurance company.
+Under Iowa law, you may be able to pursue your motorcycle accident claim with either your own insurance or the other driver’s insurance company.
 If your injuries are severe and your losses exceed the insurance policy’s limits, you may be able to pursue a personal injury case against a negligent motorist.

 Special damages, often known as economic damages, pay a victim monetarily for out-of-pocket expenses incurred as a result of the accident.
 The following are common examples of special damages: